rhp997/BTPi/README.md

 ## About

 This project creates a Node.js server on Raspberry Pi (RPi) hardware with the intent of unifying three distinct areas of Epicor's Bistrack and Warehouse Management System (WMS) for Business Intelligence (BI) development.
-In summary, BTPi provides a mechanism for developing BisTrack BI on Pi.
+In short, BTPi provides a mechanism for developing BisTrack BI on Pi.
 The RPi platform was chosen for its diminuitive size, relatively low cost, well-supported OS, and ability to connect to a TV or monitor via an HDMI port.
 However, any architecture that supports Node.js (e.g., a Node container) could be substituted.
 <a href="public/images/overview.png">
 <img src="public/images/overview.png" alt="Overview" width="30%" height="30%" border="1">
 </a>